OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2023-08-10-saying-last-goodbyes-1-week-til-liftoff.md

 These probably won't come out coherent, but they make sense in my head.
 Again, more things that I'm not only understanding BUT feeling as well

 Continuing from my last point, I have some more recent realizations for myself.
 I had partially read the *Sex God Method* and just finished listening to the whole *Black Phillip Show* (Patrice O'Neal -- dead comedian that revolved around men/women and pimp dynamics).
 Their big points: **you win women over with their mind [and less so your dick]**.
-You be the dominant, confidant man that does not take shit from women because THEY love that (probably a nicer way to word this, but idc).
+You be the dominant, confident man that does not take shit from women because THEY love that (probably a nicer way to word this, but idc).

 ## PASSION > LOVE

 Especially, when you substitute your [non-romantic] passion for love: attraction, respect, and love can falter -- and they sure did in the case of my failed marriage.
 As men, we take the responsibility for when things fail [in relationships].
 I certainly got too comfortable in mine, and I let it disintegrate.
 To be nice to myself, I also did not have the right person to support me to keep being an absolute asskicker (she encouraged me to be negative, mediocre, lazy, etc. -- and I allowed it to happen).
 Depending on your school of thought in the case of Patrice O'Neal, he posits that women will [sub]consciously work to sabotage you in your life goals and passions.
 I think this is cynical, but I find it incredibly true in this moment.
-However, a man with strong frame and boundaries can prevent this from happening.
+However, a man with a strong frame and boundaries can prevent this from happening.
 Live and learn as I have

 ## BE BETTER THAN HER